mikechambers/dcli/examples/README.md

 Please provide a summary including any requirements (such as OS or shell environment), and make sure to comment your script.

-All examples in hosted in this project are released under an MIT license.
+All examples hosted in this project are released under an MIT license.

 ## Examples